 By late August my body fat was around 10% which I believe is a much better body fat percentage for soccer.
 Most importantly, my training numbers went up during this 5 week period and not down.
 So, I was lifting more weight at the end of August compared to when I started.
 This means that I probably gained some muscle during this 5 week period.
 Below are my before and after pictures.

 This is me in Yosemite.
 This camping trip was a blast.
 If you never been to Yosemite I would highly recommend it.
 It is gorgeous!!!
 Anyway, as you can see in the picture, I really don’t have much of a six pack.
 This is my non-playing weight.

 After Picture – 8/31

 As you can see in this picture I’m much leaner and better defined.
 This is a much better body weight and frame for performing well in soccer.
 Of course this wouldn’t apply to all sports.
 Take football for example.
 If was was going to get in football shape like I did in high school a much better playing weight would be 195 or 205 with 10% to 14% body fat.

 What works for me I believe can work for most people.
 Suffering from chronic fatigue my entire life has made goals like this an impossibility in the past.
 But over the past several years I have figured out my biochemical flaws and with the right training, diet, and supplements I have overcome my physical limitations.
-It is my belief that all of us can overcome any physical symptom, illness, or issue that is preventing a person from reaching their goal.
+As Holistic Personal Trainer Los Angeles & Nutrition Coach, it is my belief that all of us can overcome any physical symptom, illness, or issue that is preventing a person from reaching their goal.
 It is simply a degree of consistency and the right education and knowledge.
 I share this story with you so that you can be inspired to change your body and your life.
 Good luck with your pursuit of a healthier, leaner body…